 He is an Associate Clinical Professor of Medicine at Georgetown University School of Medicine, teaching medical students and rheumatology fellows.
 He is actively involved in applications of diagnostic and interventional musculoskeletal ultrasound in rheumatology, and has lectured nationally on this topic.
 He is among the first physicians in the country to achieve certification from the American College of Rheumatology in Rheumatologic Musculoskeletal Ultrasonography (RhMSUS).
 Dr. DeMarco is a Board Certified Rheumatologist, a Fellow of the American College of Physicians, a Fellow of the American College of Rheumatology and a member of the American Institute of Ultrasound in Medicine.

-Accepting patients at our Wheaton and Olney facility.
+Accepting patients at our Wheaton and Olney facilities.